Written By

 Organisations must now navigate a landscape where public expectations around data use are rising, regulatory scrutiny is intensifying, and the risks of mismanaging personal information are more consequential than ever.
 Automated AI decision-making has come under close scrutiny, with its potential to impact individuals in ways that are often unexplainable or unfair.

 Adding to this is the increasing use of shadow AI.
-THis is where employees adopt AI tools without formal approval or oversight, creating blind spots in data governance and privacy compliance.
+This is where employees adopt AI tools without formal approval or oversight, creating blind spots in data governance and privacy compliance.

 Responsible AI governance is no longer a "nice-to-have".
 It is now a must-have.
 Thankfully, ISO 42001 offers a timely and practical framework.
 As the first international standard for AI management systems, it provides a structured approach to managing AI risks, aligning with privacy principles, and preparing for the next wave of regulatory change.